 If we look into the history and origin of Valentine’s day, the answer will be so clear.
 After all, it turned out that Valentine’s day was not romantic at all.
 It was dark, bloody, and chaotic.

 It all started in ancient Rome, where every year between February 13th and 15th, the Romans celebrated the feast of Lupercalia.
 The men sacrificed a dog, and a goat then hit women with the hides (skin) of animals they had just slain.
 Young women would line up for men to beat them.
 They believed it would make them fertile.

 This barbarous feast included a matchmaking lottery, in which men drew women’s names from a jar.
 The man and woman would be coupled up for entertainment and pleasure during the festival.

 Furthermore, it is said that Emperor Claudius II executed two men both named Valentine_ on February 14 on different years in the 3rd century A.D.
-The Catholic church honoured Their martyrdom with the celebration of St. Valentine’s day.
+The Catholic church honored Their martyrdom with the celebration of St. Valentine’s day.

 2. We don’t follow the crowd

 In lieu, Valentine’s day is a celebration that has no basis in anything noble.
-Furthermore, it advocates drinking, adultery and relationships that undermine the sanctity of marriage.
-Besides, it aggregates a sense of deprivation, loneliness and low self-worth for singles every year.
+Furthermore, it advocates drinking, adultery, and relationships that undermine the sanctity of marriage.
+Besides, it aggregates a sense of deprivation, loneliness, and low self-worth for singles every year.